aeag/mask/README.md

 ===========

 Attention : master branch being migrated to QGis 3.
 See qgis2 branch for QGis >= 2.3
+Attention : Atlas does not work anymore (qgis 3.0)

 date: 2014 06 17
 AEAG Mask plugin